vingkan/noflyzone/_clues/character-ceo-quinn-harper-EHVY.md

 ## Notable People

 Joining you at the gala are your Executive Assistants.
-They have been briefed on your goals and agenda and can assist you throughout the evening.
+They have access to this document so that they can assist you with your goals and agenda throughout the evening.

 The other key guests of tonight’s gala are: